MikroElektronika/mikrosdk_click_v2/clicks/pwm2/README.md

 ### Application Init

-> Configures the click board and sets all PWM channels on the click board to
+> Configures the Click board and sets all PWM channels on the Click board to
 > 50% duty cycle with the phase shift enabled.

 ```c